Nagy-Abdallah/Nagy-Abdallah/README.md

-<h1 align="center">Hi👋, I'm Hossam Alsankary</h1>
+<h1 align="center">Hi👋, I'm Nagy Abdallah </h1>

-<h4 align="center">Hi, I'm Hossam, AWS DevOps expert with over 2 years of experience in improving team productivity.
-Skilled in creating efficient processes for branching, building, and deploying software.
-Successfully worked with over 50 developers to automate deployment using tools like AWS, Azure DevOps, Jenkins, Terraform, Ansible, and Bash..</h4>
+<h4 align="center">Hi, I'm Nagy, I am a DevOps Engineer with 3 years of experience in managing deployments, automating processes, and implementing new technologies.
+I have a strong background in Linux, Bash scripting, Kubernetes, and cloud platforms like AWS and Azure.
+I am skilled in tools such as Terraform, Ansible, Jenkins, and GitLabCI.
+I have worked on projects involving OpenShift, AzureDevOps, and GitLab.
+I am passionate about optimizing application performance, ensuring scalability, and collaborating with cross-functional teams.
+I am constantly learning and adapting to new technologies to enhance automation and customization </h4>